-Under UK law you have the right to cancel certain types of car finance agreements early.
+Under UK law, you've a right to cancel certain types of car finance agreements early.

-This is known as voluntary termination, and is not to be confused with voluntary surrender – which is something different and best avoided.
+This is known as voluntary termination.
+Don't confuse it with voluntary surrender – which is something different and best avoided.

 Know your rights to voluntary termination

-Section 99 of the Consumer Credit Act 1974 sets out the circumstances in which you can voluntarily terminate a regulated HP or PCP agreement.
+Section 99 of the Consumer Credit Act 1974 sets out when you can voluntarily end a hire purchase (HP) or personal contract purchase (PCP) agreement.
 It covers both new and used cars.

-The law is there to help protect people who have taken out a finance agreement, but at some point became unable to afford their monthly repayments.
+The law is there to help protect people who've taken out a finance agreement, but at some point became unable to afford their monthly repayments.